DevGitRemote/caps-devops-01/README.md

 5. A docker image was build and pushed to dockerhub then in deployment yaml of k8s file this image was used.
 6. A node port service was run to make the deployment available via 30008 port.
 7. Final result can be seen yourPublicIP:30008
+8. KUBERNETES - KUBEADM should be installed MANUALLY not VIA ANSIBLE.